Kriegers Flak (wind farm): Tender

 The low price was achieved by optimizing several aspects of the process, including the long-standing policy of authorities to prepare shovel ready projects with all necessary permissions.
-This method was also used in the previous low price record at Borssele where the price is €72.70/MWh (€87/MWh with transmission).
+This method was also used in the previous low price record at Borssele where the price is €72.70 per MWh (€87 per MWh with transmission).
 The method contrasts with the British way of tender, where applicants must perform preparatory work.

 Construction

 May 2018 saw installation of the three offshore converter stations that will transmit the electricity from the wind turbines to the onshore substations in Denmark and Germany and in November 2018 its dual electric connection to the offshore station of EnBW Baltic 2 was successfully tested.

 While the construction at the Danish substation site was underway by August 2018, the construction of the similar German station in Bentwisch has been delayed by "a few months" so as of January 2019 the launch of the interconnector is planned for Q3 of 2019.

 Monopile foundations were being constructed in early 2019.
 Turbines were prepared at the port of Rønne on Bornholm and put 4 at a time on a wind turbine installation vessel, then sailed to the site and erected.
 By April 2021, 36 turbines (half of the total 72) had been installed.
 The wind farm became operational in the end of 2021.